 The council also has a strategic partnership agreement in place with Hampshire County Council for the provision of children's services, education and skills.
 The council remains accountable for the provision of these services and the associated budgets.
-Payments of £1 million were made to Hampshire County Council in 2020-21 under this strategic partnership agreement.
+Payments of £1.3m were made to Hampshire County Council in 2021-22 under this strategic partnership agreement.

 The Isle of Wight Council administers the Isle of Wight Council Pension fund which includes admitted bodies as detailed in the Isle of Wight Council Pension Fund accounts.
-The council charged the fund £0.538 million for expenses incurred in administering the fund.
+The council charged the fund £0.522 million for expenses incurred in administering the funds.

-Entities controlled or significantly influenced by the council
+Entities Controlled or Significantly Influenced by the Authority

-Grants to other bodies of £3.2 million were made by the council during 2020-21.
+Grants to other bodies of £3.66 million were made by the council during 2021-22.
 However, none of these grants were for material amounts and the allocation of such funding does not constitute effective influence over the financial and operating policies of those organisations.